pombase/allele_qc/readme.md

 To install the dependencies, we used poetry (see [poetry installation instructions](https://python-poetry.org/docs/)).

-To install the dependencies, in the source directory run:
+In the source directory run:

 ```
 poetry install